Create a square, approximately 3m x 3m as shown by the by the blue cones in the diagram.

-The practice is continuous, therefore the attacker will continue to work for a set number of passes or a set time.
+The practice is continuous - with the attacker working towards a set number of passes or time.

 To challenge the defence you could set a condition that they may only switch out if they interrupt the practice - either a tip or interception.

 Develop your player's ability to get free from their opponent quickly and effectively to maintain or gain possession of the ball.

 Players take it in turns to run through the defender's areas as pairs.
 The player without the ball leads into the space.
 Working together they should try to pass and move, maintaining possession of the ball, from one side to the other.